UPPMAX/UPPMAX-documentation/docs/getting_started/change_uppmax_password.md

 Now you will be asked to repeat the old password and set a new one!

-Your new password will work immediately!
+- On Rackham your new password will work immediately!
+- On Bianca the new password needs some time to sync.